Petosegay

-Petosegay or Biidassige (Ottawa: Light that is Coming) (c.
+Petosegay or Biidaasige (Ottawa: Light that is Coming) (c.
 1787 – June 15, 1885) was a 19th-century Odawa merchant and fur trader.
 Both present-day Petoskey, Michigan, Petoskey State Park, and nearby Emmet County park Camp Petosega are named in his honor.
 A particular variety of stone was found in abundance on his former lands and named after him, and the Petoskey stone was designated as the official state stone.
 His granddaughter, Ella Jane Petoskey, was asked by Michigan Governor George W. Romney to be an honored signatory on the bill assigning the Petoskey Stone as the state stone.

 Biography

 Early life

-The son of the French explorer and fur trader Antoine Carre (Neaatooshing) and his wife, daughter of an Odawa chief, Biidassige was born along the northern banks of the Kalamazoo River.
-According to popular lore, his father held him up to the rising sun and said "His name shall be Biidassige, 'Light that is Coming,' and he shall become an important person".
+The son of the French explorer and fur trader Antoine Carre (Neaatooshing) and his wife, daughter of an Odawa chief, Biidaasige was born along the northern banks of the Manistee River.
+According to popular lore, his father held him up to the rising sun and said "His name shall be Biidaasige, 'Light that is Coming,' and he shall become an important person".

 He grew up in the lodge of his parents, roughly seven miles northwest of Harbor Springs, near the site of the town of Middle Village.
-At the age of 21, Biidassige married Kewaykabawikwa, the daughter of Pokozeegun, an Ottawa chieftain from the northern Lower Peninsula of Michigan.
+At the age of 21, Biidaasige married Kewaykabawikwa, the daughter of Pokozeegun, an Ottawa chieftain from the northern Lower Peninsula of Michigan.
 He and his new bride planted apple trees to celebrate their marriage.
-Many trees survived for decades after Biidassige's death, when they could still be seen by local residents.
+Many trees survived for decades after Biidaasige's death, when they could still be seen by local residents.

 Experiences with the Jesuits

-With the arrival of Jesuit Catholic missionaries in the area during the early 19th century, Biidassige was befriended by the new men, who would attempt to convert him to Catholicism.
+With the arrival of Jesuit Catholic missionaries in the area during the early 19th century, Biidaasige was befriended by the new men, who would attempt to convert him to Catholicism.
 He was called Neyas Petosega by the Jesuits, who later interpreted Neyas as an abbreviation of Ignatius, the given name of Saint Ignatius Loyola.
 He was assigned the name Ignatius Petosega by the Jesuit order.

-During the 1840s, when the US government began establishing the first Indian schools for the purposes of re-educating and indoctrinating Native American children, Biidassige sent his two oldest sons to Twinsburg Institute in Twinsburg, Ohio.
+During the 1840s, when the US government began establishing the first Indian schools for the purposes of re-educating and indoctrinating Native American children, Biidaasige sent his two oldest sons to Twinsburg Institute in Twinsburg, Ohio.
 It was also attended by Native Americans Andrew Jackson Blackbird and Simon Pokagon, who later became writers.
-However, when the Jesuits learned that this school was operated by Protestants, they asked Biidassige to withdraw his sons, under threat of excommunication, which he refused.
-Biidassige broke all contact with the Jesuits and his wife left him due to her commitment to the Catholic church.
+However, when the Jesuits learned that this school was operated by Protestants, they asked Biidaasige to withdraw his sons, under threat of excommunication, which he refused.
+Biidaasige broke all contact with the Jesuits and his wife left him due to her commitment to the Catholic church.